 Walking through Highgate Village is like stepping back in time.
 Once there, you feel instantly connected to its history through its cobbled streets and Georgian architecture whilst still feeling a strong link to the city.

 Pond Square is at the centre of Highgate Village.
 Here, you can sit and watch the Highate residents go by before popping into The Flask for a drink with the locals.
 Within a short stroll of the village centre is Highgate Wood.
 Wonder through this ancient woodland and image you’re a world away from London.

 Prime property in Highgate village doesn’t come onto the open market very often.
 Once you’re lucky enough to own one of these beautiful houses, you won’t want to move on.

 A huge draw for families is Highgate Primary School.
 Often viewed as the most nurturing school you’ll find in north London.
 Parents love its holistic approach that provides each child with an inclusive educational experience.

 Greens of Highgate is an institution with its gloriously colourful array of fruit and flowers.
 For a sublime chocolatey gift for yourself or for a special someone, head to Kokoa London on the high street.

 4. Hampstead Garden Suburb

-To the west of Highgate, and to the north of Hampstead, sits another garden suburb that was built after the success of Brentham Garden Suburb in Pitshanger.
+To the west of Highgate, and to the north of Hampstead, sits another garden suburb.
+Hampstead was built after the success of Brentham Garden Suburb in Pitshanger.
 Luckily for the residents of Hampstead Garden Suburb, the houses here are just as charming and the roads are equally as quiet.
 Here, the selection of larger houses trumps its predecessor.